kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

   restoreSize: 1Gi
 ```

-Here, `spec.status.boundVolumeSnapshotContentName` field specifies the name of the `VolumeSnapshotContent` object.
+Here, `status.boundVolumeSnapshotContentName` field specifies the name of the `VolumeSnapshotContent` object.
 It also represents the actual snapshot name that has been saved in Google Cloud.
 If we navigate to the `Snapshots` tab in the GCP console, we are going to see snapshot `snapcontent-1fa0a06c-80bb-4e7c-b584-579ddceb649d` has been stored successfully.

 <figure align="center">
   <img alt="Snapshots in GCP console" src="/docs/guides/volumesnapshot/pvc/images/gcp.png">